pypi/warehouse/docs/roadmap.rst

 Sprint planners should consider the following checklist for organising events:

 - Prior to the sprint, tag issues that you identify as appropriate for the attendees.
-Ensure you have a mix of short acheivable tickets, and more complex issues.
+Ensure you have a mix of short achievable tickets, and more complex issues.
 Do not tag issues that are still under discussion or require specification, unless core team members will be in attendance
 - Prior to the sprint, organise with the Working Group to print stickers and/or